DavidRdgz/DavidRdgz.github.io/README.md

 # davidrdgz.github.io

-A news feed of my latest Gists used a personal website.
+A news feed of my latest Gists used as a personal website.